TechLearnersInc/File-Sharing-WebApp/README.md

 # File Sharing WebApp

-A File Sharing web app built using NodeJS and also using Azure Function, Azure Blob Storage, and Redis.
+A File Sharing web app built using NodeJS and also Azure Function, Azure Blob Storage, and Redis.

 ## Screenshot